uutzinger/RasPi_InstallScripts/installSystem.md

 ## Visual Code
 Visual studio code needs more resouces than other editors but I still prefer it on RasPi.
 The binaries are available at Microsoft: https://code.visualstudio.com/#alt-downloads
 Download the ARM debian version.
-Raspian is not 64bit operating system.
+Raspian is 32bit operating system.
+ARM64 will not work.
 Use the file explorerer and navigate to the Downloads folder and execute the downloaded_file.deb.
 Let the installation complete.